Skip to Main Content

 OneSearch This link opens in a new window

-A discovery tool that searches most of the University Libraries' collections, including books, journal articles, newspapers, dissertations, music, and video recordings.
+Use this discovery tool to search most of the University Libraries' collections, including books, journal articles, newspapers, dissertations, music, and video recordings.
+(Ex Libris)

 Welcome to the Image Research Guide.
 There are a variety of topics covered in this guide: searching for images, requesting images, using your images, storing your images, and copyright.
 You will also find several links to image collections from around the world devoted to many subject areas in addition to art.
 If you have any questions concerning the discovery or use of images, feel free to contact me.